 For Immediate Release

-Things may seem quiet right now, but we've just published a new fruit & nut selection guide that you can curl up with and start planning your new or upgraded home orchard.
+The season is here!
+Check out our recently published fruit & nut selection guide that you can use to help plan your new or upgraded home orchard.

 Need help??
 Don't forget that UC Master Gardener services are available!
-Our Help Desk is available year-round to answer your gardening questions.
+Our Help Desk is available year-round to diagnose problems and answer your gardening questions.
 We're open every week of the year, Monday through Thursday, from 9:00 am to Noon.
 You can walk in, call, or email us for help!

-Resuming in April 2016, look for us at Our Garden and at lots of Farmers' Markets all across the county.
+Spring is here!
+Starting in April 2016, look for us at Our Garden and at lots of Farmers' Markets all across the county (Brentwood starts in March!).
+Several talks in our popular library speaker series are coming up, with more on the way all the time.
 Our mission is to extend our knowledge to YOU.

 Advice to Grow By...Ask Us!